dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 1/README.md

 sudo apt install gtkwave
 ```

 - **iverilog** — an open-source Verilog simulator.
-It compiles our Verilog code and runs the simulation.
+It compiles Verilog code and runs the simulation.
 - **GTKWave** — a waveform viewer.
 It reads the simulation output and lets us see how signals change over time, like an oscilloscope on a computer.

 ![Installing iverilog](../images/image2.png)

 ![Installing gtkwave](../images/image3.png)

-The system is now ready, and we can perform future labs in the system.
+The system is now ready, and future labs can be performed in the system.

 ---

 ## 3. Working with iverilog and GTKWave

-We will be loading the files present in the `verilog_files` folder onto iverilog and then viewing the waveform on GTKWave.
+The files present in the `verilog_files` folder were loaded onto iverilog and the waveform was viewed on GTKWave.

 ```bash
 iverilog good_mux.v tb_good_mux.v